MatchuPitchu/react-summary/01_React Concepts.md

       memo() has no cut off branch effect because on every re-execution of the App Component, toggleBtn fn is newly recreated;
-      solution: useCallback Hook that stores a function in React internal storage across component execution / re-evaluation -> so fn is NOT recreated with every execution and remains the same for JS */}
+      solution: useCallback Hook that stores a function in React internal storage across component execution / re-evaluation -> so fn is NOT recreated with every execution and keeps same reference */}
       <Button onClick={enableToggleBtn}>Enable Toggle Button</Button>
       <Button onClick={toggleBtn}>Toggle</Button>
     </div>